-- 5.38 NYCC Ecology Officer has considered the information provided and examined maps and aerial photography, the likelihood of protected/important species or significant habitats being present is very low.
+5.41 NYCC Ecology Officer has considered the information provided and examined maps and aerial photography, the likelihood of protected/important species or significant habitats being present is very low.
 There would be no impact on protected wildlife sites.
-On this basis, an ecological assessment is not warranted. - 5.39 In line with the NPPF, it is important to demonstrate that the proposal could deliver net gains for biodiversity.
+On this basis, an ecological assessment is not warranted.

+- In line with the NPPF, it is important to demonstrate that the proposal could deliver net gains for biodiversity.
 The landscaping scheme for the site is a reserved matter and is not included within this application for consideration.
-It is possible for a net gain in terms of biodiversity could be provided by a suitable scheme which might include, for example, native-species tree planting and using native-species hedgerows as garden boundaries. - 5.40 The application site also includes an area of 'open space' to the western edge of the site, which the applicant has confirmed would be managed by a landscape management company.
+It is possible for a net gain in terms of biodiversity could be provided by a suitable scheme which might include, for example, native-species tree planting and using native-species hedgerows as garden boundaries. - 5.43 The application site also includes an area of 'open space' to the western edge of the site, which the applicant has confirmed would be managed by a landscape management company.
 A condition would be required to provide a detailed plan for the management of this area.
-The landscaping scheme would include this area which provides an area where biodiversity net gain can be maximised. - 5.41 It is therefore considered that subject to a suitable landscaping scheme being provided, that the site is capable of providing a biodiversity net gain in line with the NPPF.
+The landscaping scheme would include this area which provides an area where biodiversity net gain can be maximised.
+To ensure that the land is maintained the management of this land should also be included within a S106 legal agreement for the site. - 5.44 It is therefore considered that subject to a suitable landscaping scheme being provided, that the site is capable of providing a biodiversity net gain in line with the NPPF.